IT Modernization and the DXC Data Center Exit Strategy

 - Operate and secure hybrid cloud at scale to improve speed and reduce risk.

-DXC Technology is an AWS Premier Consulting Partner with AWS Competencies in Migration, SAP, and Internet of Things (IoT).
+DXC Technology is an AWS Premier Tier Services Partner with AWS Competencies in Migration, SAP, and Internet of Things (IoT).
 They are also a member of the AWS Managed Service Provider (MSP) and Well-Architected Partner Programs.

 DXC’s Fortune 500 customers—from aerospace and financial services to retail sales organizations—run complex, 1,000+ application estates and have accelerated their data center exit plans in the last six months.